Samstar10/Superheroes/README.md

 }
 ```

-If the `Hero` does not exist, return the following JSON data, along with
+If the `Hero` does not exist, returns the following JSON data, along with
 the appropriate HTTP status code:

 ```json